ckeditor/ckeditor4-docs/guides/dev/browsers/README.md

 Besides the browser support described above we are also introducing the following table to define the list of browsers and assistive technologies supported with A-grade by CKEditor:

  * [JAWS](http://www.freedomscientific.com/products/fs/JAWS-product-page.asp) Latest Stable:
-   * **Firefox** Latest Stable + Windows 7 or 8
+   * **Firefox** Latest Stable on Windows 7 or 8
- * Hi-Contrast:
+ * High Contrast:
-   * **Firefox** Latest Stable + Windows 7 or 8
+   * **Firefox** Latest Stable on Windows 7 or 8
-   * **Internet Explorer** 9 + Windows 7 or 8
+   * **Internet Explorer** 9+ on Windows 7 or 8

-### Reasoning

-Accessibility is just making its first steps into the Web environment.
-The support for accessibility in browsers and assistive technologies is still very inadequate.
-In response to this the WAI-ARIA standard was created, aiming to solve this situation.
-Its adoption is still quite limited, though, and the only browser with good enough support for it at the moment is Firefox.

-### Internet Explorer

-Internet Explorer 9+ offers reasonable support for WAI-ARIA.
-It is still not complete, but the current status looks promising.
-Even if we do not officially support this browser with regard to screen reading accessibility, we are still taking it into consideration during our development, testing it and eventually working around its limitations.
-Currently CKEditor should provide a good experience for Internet Explorer 9+ users that need accessibility support.
-In any case, we still strongly recommend to use Firefox for an optimum accessibility experience.
+Refer to the [Accessibility Support in CKEditor](#!/guide/dev_a11y) article to learn about CKEditor compliance with some well-known accessibility standards and why we treat Firefox + JAWS as our reference environment for testing.
+You will also get an overview of available accessibility-related features there.

 ## A Word About Mobile Environments